Adyen/adyen-ios/Demo/README.md

 # Demo

-Sample project to try out iOS SDK.
+Sample project to try out iOS Drop-in and Components integrations.

 ![DropIn preview](Screenshots/dropin-ios.jpg)

 ## How to start

-To start testing SDK, you need to provide the following information to `Configuration.swift`
+To start testing SDK, you need to open `Adyen.xcodeproj` in Xcode and provide the following information to `Demo/Configuration.swift`

 | Field name | Placeholder | Description |
 | ------------- |:-------------:| ----- |